wp-plugins/ik-facebook/readme.txt

 Follow the information on that page to Create A Simple Facebook App - you'll be guided along the way to get your App ID, Secret Key, and any other info you may need.

 == Changelog ==

+= 1.0.8 =
+* Feature: can now create a CSS file in your theme directory titled 'ik_fb_custom_style.css' - these styles will automatically be loaded by the plugin.

 = 1.0.7 =
 * Bugfix: remove double output of wrapping widget tag.